Luis-Varona/umnb-tax-rates-police-spending/data_report/data_report.md

 instrumental variable.
 All helper scripts are called and run by the main executable of the associated directory, [`main.py`](../data_analysis/main.py).

-Our final choice of FE in conjunction with 2SLS arose from [TODO: Elaborate, particularly on why *TaxBaseCapita* causes simultaneity bias]
+Our decision to integrate a panel data model with 2SLS, clearly, arose from the factors described above in our **Literature Review**, as the inclusion of *TaxBaseCapita* in the model creates simultaneity bias if unaddressed.
+Our ultimate choice of FE over CRE for the base panel OLS was motivated by [TODO:
+Elaborate]

-It is worth noting that we chose not to use non-linear functional forms&#x2014;with the most obvious candidate for a study in this particular real-world context being log transformation&#x2014;as we found that the [TODO: Elaborate on relative lack of skewedness in the data]
+It is worth noting that we chose not to use non-linear functional forms&#x2014;with the most obvious candidate for a study in this particular real-world context being log transformation&#x2014;as summary statistics indicate that both the *AvgTaxRate* data and explanatory variables are fairly normally distributed and do not exhibit significant skewness.
+(Although many economic parameters such as income and GDP indeed exhibit right-skewed distributions&#x2014;hence the popularity of the log transformation&#x2014;we found that our particular variables of interest do not.)

 Finally, we also estimate tax base elasticity by [TODO: Elaborate]